 One group that often struggles with finding a good fit is muscular guys.
 If you’ve been putting the work in the gym, then you’ll probably struggle to find shirts that are wide enough around your chest and arms, but also fitted enough around the waist.
 Realistically you have a couple of options, and one of the more appealing options can be to stretch your shirts.

-This article looks at some ways you can stretch a formal men’s shirt, but also looks at whether this is really worth it, or whether there are any other options.
+This article looks at how to stretch a dress shirt, but also looks at whether this is really worth it, or whether there are any other options.

 How to stretch a shirt out

-If you’re going to start trying to stretch a shirt, make sure you start with a fairly good one.
+If you’re going to start trying to stretch a shirt, make sure you start with a good quality one.
 It should be 100% cotton, as polyester blends have little or no give in the material.
 While the shirt doesn’t need to be particularly expensive, very cheap cotton shirts generally have a lower thread count, which makes them more likely to tear if you stretch them too hard.

 When it comes to sizing, it obviously makes sense to choose a slightly smaller size, as you’ll want the shirt to be fitted in some areas and then made wider in the areas that need it.
-Muscly guys who want to look good generally choose smaller sizes for this reason, but it’s definitely worth mentioning here.
+Muscular guys who want to look good generally choose smaller sizes for this reason, but it’s definitely worth mentioning here.